kartoza/docker-postgis/README.md

 Then made any database changes using psql.

-After that, you can see that slave follows the changes by inspecting slave database.
-You can, again, uses database management tools using connection credentials, hostname, and ports for slave.
+After that, you can see that replicant follows the changes by inspecting slave database.
+You can, again, uses database management tools using connection credentials, hostname, and ports for replicant.
 Or you can do it via command line, by entering the shell:

 ```